mauricioszabo/repl-tooling/doc/FAQ.md

 ## Similar projects
 ### What about pink-gorilla/clojupyter/gorilla-notebook/Gorilla REPL?
 These are great projects, really.
 But what I want to do is a layer where you can develop inside your editor of choice, connected to a REPL, without adding any dependency on your project.
-Almost all of these projects need you to add another Clojure dependency, so they'll just work on Clojure or need to be ported between implementations
+Almost all of these projects need you to add another Clojure dependency, so they'll just work on Clojure or need to be ported between implementations.

 ### Have you seen that editor where you add it as a dependency on your project and...
 These editors again suffer from the same problem as above: only work on Clojure, or ClojureScript.
 REPL-Tooling compiles to Javascript, and so it is possible to use any editor that supports JS (Atom, VSCode, NeoVIM, Eclipse Theia/Che, GitPod, etc) or anyplace that have Node.JS if the editor does not.